jessfraz/blog/content/post/two-objects-not-namespaced-linux-kernel.md

 question, totally up my alley, and not even a statement from someone trying to prove to me "they know things."
 But I digress, I always answer with "Time."
 There is no production use case for this, other than making more NTP hell for yourself.
-I do believe there is a development use case.
-Say you want to change the time for a test running in one container but not mess with the other tests running in other containers.
+I do believe there is a development use case: if you want to change the time for a test running in one container but not mess with the other tests running in other containers.
 What a fun way to make a chaos monkey for NTP!
 :P